SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 than one animal can be targeted, although this is a multi-action).
 If the character gets a high enough success (gamemaster's decision), the animal is controlled for a number of minutes equal to the survival: animal handling skill total times 10.
 A controlled animal serves its master faithfully, even sacriﬁcing itself on her behalf.
-The
-Special Ability has a range of sight or voice.
+The Special Ability has a range of sight or voice.
 The character may gain one more species for each rank.

 Note: A swarm of insects counts as one animal, as does a school of small ﬁsh.
 Any creature with a Knowledge die code of less than 2D could be considered an animal, unless the gamemaster says otherwise.

-Armor-Defeating Attack
+### Armor-Defeating Attack (2) ###
-(2)

 When a character with natural weapons (the character's ﬁsts, claws, teeth, etc.) attacks someone protected by armor, this ability negates the Armor Value, up to +1D per rank.
 The character must specify how the attack negates the armor: an acidic mist slips through any openings, nanotech claws reach directly to the ﬂesh, and the like.
 There should be at least one type of armor that is unaffected by this.

-31

-Chapter 2

-Atmospheric Tolerance (2)
+### Atmospheric Tolerance (2) ###

 The character can breathe one form of atmosphere (gas or liquid) that would be lethal to most other characters.
 A character may not have more than one rank in this ability, but he may have different versions for different atmospheres.

-Attack Resistance (2)
+### Attack Resistance (2) ###

 The character is highly resistant to a certain type of attack.
 She gains +1D per rank to her damage resistance total against this type of attack.

-Energy Attacks: Resistant to blasts of heat, ﬁre, electricity, radiation, light, cold, and so on, but not the ability to survive in extremes of such environments.
+* Energy Attacks: Resistant to blasts of heat, ﬁre, electricity, radiation, light, cold, and so on, but not the ability to survive in extremes of such environments.

-Extranormal Attack: Resistant to damage from any Extranormalbased (such as Metaphysics) attack.
+* Extranormal Attack: Resistant to damage from any Extranormal based (such as Metaphysics) attack.

-Mental Attacks: Resistant to mental harm from any source.
+* Mental Attacks: Resistant to mental harm from any source.
 It does not provide protection against interaction attempts.

-Attribute Scramble (4)
+### Attribute Scramble (4) ###

 The character can adjust an opponent's (or a friend's) attributes temporarily.
 She gains the scramble skill at +1 per rank in a single version of this Special Ability (it is a Perception skill, described only here), which she also can increase as a normal skill.
 The scrambler must pick as her focus either physical or mental attributes, though never Extranormal, Funds, or Special Abilities.
 (Physical attributes encompass Agility, Strength, and Mechanical.
 Mental attributes include Knowledge, Perception, and Technical.)
 She only may do both by taking this Special Ability once for each version.

 When she goes after a target with an brawling roll, she may choose (as a multi-action) to also perform a scramble attack versus a roll of her target's willpower or Knowledge.
 (This is not an action for the target.)
 No close combat attack is necessary for a willing target, though the willpower or Knowledge must still be made.
 However, the act of scrambling still counts as an action.

 If the scrambler's total is higher (not equal to), she may shift her target's attribute points around, within certain limits.
 The close combat attack does no damage.

 She may increase one or more related attributes by a number equal to the amount she takes away from other related attributes -- but she may not decrease or increase any one attribute by more than 2D (6 pips).

 The change lasts for a number of rounds equal to the difference between the scramble attack and the target's willpower or Knowledge.
 A character who has been adjusted cannot be scrambled again until the original adjustment wears off.

-Blur (3)
+### Blur (3) ###

 The character can appear indistinct to the naked eye or most visual aids (binoculars, cameras, etc.).
 Commonly, a character with this Special Ability will only be spotted out of the corner of the eye.
 This adds 1 to the character's dodge, sneak, and hide totals, as well as +1 to all default search, investigation, and attack difficulties against the character that the blurring character is not actively trying to defeat.
-(These modiﬁers

-32

-are per rank in this Special Ability.)
+(These modiﬁers are per rank in this Special Ability.)
 On the character's turn, she may automatically become blurry, without taking an action, and remain so until she chooses otherwise.
 Blurring also makes it difficult for the character to hold a conversation with others.

-Combat Sense (3)
+### Combat Sense (3) ###

 The character can sense danger.
 She is never surprised.
 Rather, she and her attacker must determine initiative as normal.
 Even if the attacker still goes before the character does, any combat modiﬁer from the surprise is reduced by 2.
 A character may not have this ability more than once.

-Confusion (4)
+### Confusion (4) ###

 The character can hamper the thoughts of those he comes into physical contact with, at will.
-He gains the confuse skill at +1 per rank (it is a
-Perception skill, described only here), which he can increase as normal.
+He gains the confuse skill at +1 per rank (it is a Perception skill, described only here), which he can increase as normal.

 As a multi-action with a brawling attack, he may also perform a confusion attack versus his target's willpower or Knowledge.
 (This is not an action for the target.)
 If his total is higher (not equal to), the target